Siddharth-Tambat/IPO_Alert/README.md

 - **Web Scraping:** Utilizes BeautifulSoup for scraping IPO information from the provided webpage.
 - **Date Checking:** Verifies if an IPO is currently open based on its open and close dates.
-- **Telegram Alert:** Sends alerts to a Telegram group if new IPOs are found, using a specified Telegram bot.
+- **Telegram Alert:** Sends alerts to a Telegram channel if new IPOs are found, using a specified Telegram bot.
 - **CSV Tracking:** Maintains a CSV file to keep track of previously alerted IPOs and avoids duplicate alerts.

 ## Schedule